Preserve Meat, Poultry, and Fish with a Pressure Canner

-Preserving the bounty from your homestead is an important skill to learn.
+Pressure canning meat, poultry, and fish is a great skill to learn.
 Not only will it save money and provide healthy food for your family but it also helps you prepare for lean times.
-Fresh veggies from the garden, fruit from the orchard, or meat from your livestock can all be preserved at home.
-One of my favorite ways to preserve food is by canning.
 Once the jars are safely sealed, you may keep your harvest for several years without electricity.

 This post contains affiliate links for products you may find useful.
 I make a small commission if you purchase products through these links.
 Please see disclosure below.

 High acid foods, such as fruit, pickles, and jam may be preserved with a hot water bath canner.
 The acid in the food, along with proper processing, prevents the growth of bacteria in the jars.
 Low acid foods, however, need to be processed in a pressure canner to safely preserve them.
 Meat, poultry, fish, and many vegetables fit in this category.

 To pressure can food, you’ll need the following items:

 - Canning funnel – not necessary, but helpful

 Before you begin, make sure you read the instructions for your pressure canner and check the condition of the canner.
 If the gasket is warped, cracked, or feels sticky, you should replace it.
 (Note – some pressure canners are made to operate without a gasket.
 These are nice because you never have to replace the rubber gasket!)
 Be sure that the overpressure plug is in place and the pressure vent tube is clean.